awulkiew/temp-contributing/README.md

 After pushing your work you should be able to see it on GitHub.

-Click compare and pull request button
+Click "Compare and pull request" button

 ![compare and pull button](compare_and_pull.png)